Is the Eurail Pass the Best way to Travel Around Europe

 As to what is the cheapest option, booking point to point tickets or using a Eurail Pass?
 Well the answer is that it depends?
 The only real way of knowing is listing out all the train trips you intend to take and find out the cost of each journey and compare this to the cost of a Eurail Pass.
 However it is super important to note, that if you plan on buying the same tickets last minute, they are going to probably be more than double in price.

 I am serious!
 I learned the hard way.
 We had a Global Rail Pass for 1 month, but we were in Europe for a month and a few days.
 So the first train journey we took was not included on the pass.
 But I had previously looked the tickets up and they were around $50 each at that time.
 Given this train trip was straight after our international flight, I thought it best not to book in advance.
 So we purchased our tickets at the station and I was completely shocked when they ended up costing around $150 each!
 I blew the budget on day one!
-And I had to pay for Myla!
-She would have been free on the Eurail.

 So I’m guessing you are wondering how much is a Eurail Pass, so you can do your comparisons.
 The problem is that there are so many different variables that it’s really impossible to list all the different passes and all their different prices.
-I’d recommend you jump online and have a look at the cost of the pass that’s going to suit you.
+So I’d recommend you jump online and have a look at the cost of the pass that’s going to suit you.
 Click here for the price of the various passes.

 Once you find the pass that suits your travel plans.
 Get out a pen, paper and calculator and start researching those train tickets, making an allowance for increased ticket prices.
 Then decide for yourself if the Eurail Passes are worth it or not.
-You can find the cost of train tickets just by going to the train carrier’s website and pretend like you’re going to book a ticket.

 Eurail Passes: Our Verdict